robjm16/Business_Applications_Compendium/README.md

 Rather, implementation challenges are far more likely related to data issues and an array of organizational, ethical and other considerations.
 These include:

 -	 Data quality, missing data and difficulty integrating data housed across disparate systems.
--	 Project risks, including those related to cybersecurity (e.g., hacking, "adverserial" photos that fool image-recognition systems), data privacy and model bias (e.g., credit risk algorithms that unwittingly penalize certain groups).
+-	 Project risks, including those related to cybersecurity (e.g., data hacking, "adverserial" photos that fool image-recognition systems), data privacy and model bias (e.g., credit risk algorithms that unwittingly penalize certain groups).
 -	 Difficulties recruiting data scientists and other technical experts, and questions about how to organize and manage them (e.g., in centers of excellence or within lines of business).
 -  How to get started: type and scope of pilot projects.
 -  Who leads potentially large-scale AI change efforts, and how.